paulinarzeszutek/web-scraping-project/README.md

 Webscraping:
 First, open Jupyther and use the code from Barbora.py, Megasam24.ipynb and Delio.py.
 Then run the command.
-Scrapped data will be saved as csv files on your desktop.
+Scrapped data will be saved as csv/xlsx files on your desktop.

 SQL:
-Please use files named: xx and run all SQL queries, using csv files as a base.
+Please use files named: barbora.xlsx, delio.xlsx, megasam24.xlsx and SQLQuery1.sql and run all SQL queries, using csv files as a base.
 You will receive scrapped data and analyzed in tables.

 Visual Studio Code:
 After all install python and flask extension on your computer.
 Then save and open files named flask connection.py and table_with_shopping_data_v1.html.